Conda Basics

 # $ conda deactivate

-Due to the specific nature of conda on Summit, you must use source activate and source deactivate instead of conda activate and conda deactivate.
+Due to the specific nature of conda at OLCF (multiple systems where conda installations can clash), you must use source activate and source deactivate instead of conda activate and conda deactivate.
 Let’s activate the new environment:

 The path to the environment should now be displayed in “( )” at the beginning of your terminal lines, which indicate that you are currently using that specific conda environment.
 And if you check with conda env list again, you should see that the * marker has moved to your newly activated environment: